 We will animate the 1964 earthquake in four consecutive perspectives to understand what happened:

 Most people think of an earthquake as a sudden release of energy at the epicenter.
 In reality, an earthquake is caused by sudden displacement of rock across a fault at a given depth within the earth at the hypocenter.
 For great earthquakes, the displacement at the hypocenter is just the beginning.
-The initial fault break in 1964 triggered a runaway rupture that displaced an area more than 500 miles long, The entire fault rupture elapsed over four and a half minutes releasing immense seismic energy equivalent to a cascade of 1000 magnitude earthquakes.
+The initial fault break in 1964 triggered a runaway rupture that displaced an area more than 500 miles long, The entire fault rupture elapsed over four and a half minutes releasing immense seismic energy equivalent to a cascade of 1,000 magnitude seven earthquakes.

 Lets zoom in now to a cross section to view the plate interaction.
 The dense oceanic plate dives beneath the more-buoyant continental plate at a rate of about 2.5 inches per year.
 Because tectonic plates are elastic like a spring, converging plates build energy at the leading edge of the continent.
 Locked by friction, the upper plate is forced back and shortened, raising the land surface.
 GPS, not available in 1964, is now able to measure that strain.
 In 1964, the force of the converging plates overcame friction, and caused the leading edge to lurch seaward, uplifting the seafloor, forming a mound of seawater that spread out as a tsunami.
 As coastal areas near the trench were uplifted, areas inland dropped.